Maximizing Expected Utility for Stochastic Combinatorial Optimization Problems: An Overview of Our Approach

+In Section~\ref{sec:algorithm}, we show how to solve the multi-criterion problem provided that a short exponential sum approximation of $\uti$ is given.
+In particular, we prove Theorem~\ref{thm:mainthm}.
+Then, we show how to approximate $\uti\in \classA$ by a short exponential sum by proving Theorem~\ref{thm:mainholder} in Section~\ref{subsec:approximateutility} and Section~\ref{subsec:fourier}.
+For $\uti\in \classB$ or $\uti\in \classC$, it may not be possible to approximate $\uti$ directly by an exponential sum, and some additional ideas are required.
+The details are provided in Section~\ref{sec:concave} and Section~\ref{sec:classC}.

-We still need to show how to compute $\Exp[\alpha^{w_{e}}]$.
-If $w_{e}$ is a discrete random variable with a polynomial size support, we can easily compute $\Exp[\alpha^{w_{e}}]$ in polynomial time.
-If $w_{e}$ has an infinite discrete or continuous support, we can not compute $\Exp[\alpha^{w_{e}}]$ directly and may need to approximate it.
-We briefly discuss this issue and its implications on our results in Appendix~\ref{app:approxe}.
+We still need to show how to compute $\Exp[\phi^{w_{e}}]$.
+If $w_{e}$ is a discrete random variable with a polynomial size support, we can easily compute $\Exp[\phi^{w_{e}}]$ in polynomial time.
+If $w_{e}$ has an infinite discrete or continuous support, we can not compute $\Exp[\phi^{w_{e}}]$ directly and need to approximate it.
+We briefly discuss this issue and its implications in Appendix~\ref{app:approxe}.

-\subsection{Proof of Theorem~\ref{thm:mainthm}}
+\section{Proof of Theorem~\ref{thm:mainthm}}

 Now, we prove Theorem~\ref{thm:mainthm}.
 We start with some notations.
-We use $|c|$ and $\arg(c)$ to denote the absolute value and the argument of the complex number $c$, respectively.
-In other words, $c=|c|(\cos(\arg(c))+i \sin(\arg(c)))) =|c| e^{i\arg(c)}$.
+We use $|c|$ and $\arg(c)$ to denote the absolute value and the argument of the complex number $c\in \mathbb{C}$, respectively.
+In other words, $c=|c|\cdot(\cos(\arg(c))+i \sin(\arg(c))) =|c| e^{i\arg(c)}$.
 We always require $\arg(c)\in [0,2\pi)$ for any $c\in \mathbb{C}$.
 Recall that we say the exponential sum $\sum_{i=1}^L c_{i} \phi_i^x$ is an {\em $\epsilon$-approximation} for $\uti(x)$ if the following holds:

 We first show that if the utility function can be decomposed exactly into a short exponential sum, we can approximate the optimal expected utility well.